CUTheory/theory3/source/assessment/index.markdown

 At the end of each unit, the student will assign a letter grade for each criterion (no pluses or minuses), and provide a written argument of no longer than a paragraph demonstrating the reason that the chosen grade is appropriate.
 This argument can and should make reference to in-class work, projects, quizzes, exams, or habits demonstrated by the student during the unit.

 At the end of the semester, the student will assign a whole-semester letter grade (no pluses or minuses) for each criterion, and provide a written argument of no longer than a paragraph demonstrating the reason that the chosen grade is appropriate.
-This argument can and should make reference to in-class work, projects, quizzes, exams, or habits demonstrated by the student during each respective unit.
+This argument can and should make reference to in-class work, projects, quizzes, exams, or habits demonstrated by the student during each respective unit. *The instructor will have the final say on these grades; however, if you make a strong case, you will receive the grade you assign yourself.*

 A student's overall grade will be the median grade of all assessment criteria, or one letter grade higher than the lowest criterion grade—whichever is lower.